 Falls from height are one of the largest contributors to workplace deaths, and unprotected skylights and rooflights are one of the biggest contributors to work at height injury and death statistics.
 There are several options available to reduce the risk skylights pose ensuring working at height can be done safely.

 The danger of unprotected skylights

-People often mistakenly believe skylights are safe, assuming that designers wouldn’t specify a product which would not prevent a fall if it came to it.
+People often mistakenly believe all skylights are safe, assuming that designers wouldn’t specify a product which would not prevent a fall if it came to it.

-Although skylights are legally required to be able to take the weight of a person when installed, weather and UV damage can quickly degrade the skylight’s protective layers, rendering it brittle and unsafe.
+Although skylights are legally required to be able to take the weight of a person when installed, weather and UV damage can sometimes degrade the skylight’s protective layers, rendering it brittle and unsafe.
 Older-style skylights can even become discoloured and blend in with the roof, making them effectively invisible, and an even greater risk.

 It is vital to ensure skylights and rooflights are fully protected and squared away, but unfortunately many are not, leaving them open and putting those who access the roof at risk of serious injury or death.

 The WSHC Bulletin has recently published an accident alert about a worker who fell through a skylight when storing some materials on the attic level of a residential house in Singapore.
 The fall distance was about 17 metres.
 The worker was pronounced dead at the scene.

 The Ministry of Manpower has commenced investigations into the accident.

 Falls through fragile rooflights and skylights continue to account for the majority of fall from height fatalities.
 Accidents such as the case mentioned above can easily be avoided by using suitable equipment and making sure those carrying out the work are provided with adequate information, training and supervision.